MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-change.md

 You can track changes informally or formally.
 The more informal tracking, while lightweight in process, leads to less capability to track the change.
 In the end, the way you track changes should mesh with the change management culture established in your organization.

-The methods you adopt will probably depend on how large your organizaiton is, the need to provide an audit trail, your organization's change management culture and processes.
+The methods you adopt will depend on several factors, such as the following:
+- Change management processes adopted by your organization
+- The need to maintain an audit trail
+- Communicate changes occurring across teams ... .

 ### Manage change at the product plan level